-Welcome to part 2 of my Baby Sleep and Breastfeeding Series!
-If you are just joining us, you might want to start at part 1, where I discuss reasons why breastfeeding moms sometimes struggle with sleep.
+Welcome to Part 2 of my Baby Sleep and Breastfeeding Series!
+If you are just joining us, you might want to start at Part 1, where I discuss reasons why breastfeeding moms sometimes struggle with sleep.
 Today, I’ll go over the number of times you should expect to breastfeed at night at different ages, how teething might affect breastfeeding moms, and discuss weaning.

 Night Feedings